okfn/messytables/doc/index.rst

 The library supports loading CSV or Excel files from within ZIP files.

 .. autoclass:: messytables.zip.ZIPTableSet
-  :members: from_fileobj, tables
+  :members: tables

 Auto-detecting file format
 --------------------------

 The library supports loading files in a generic way.

-.. autoclass:: messytables.any.AnyTableSet
+.. automethod:: messytables.any.any_tableset
-  :members: from_fileobj

 Type detection
 --------------